mkohl98/RattleCache/README.md

 ## WIP
 - Create argument-bound identifiers for caching using decorators
-- Create a more simple way to update cached data
+- Create a more simple way to update cached data when using decorators

 ## Dependencies

-All dependencies are inbuild Python modules as following:
+All dependencies are inbuild Python modules, icluding following:

 - **collections.OrderedDict**: Used for maintaining the cache entries in insertion order.
 - **collections.defaultdict**: Used for tracking the frequency of cache entries in LFU mode.